casigus/GLTF-batch-exporter-script.-/README.md

 Feel free to modify this as needed, and you can attach it along with the script and instructions for a clear, professional presentation!

+Instructions for Using the Script:
+Set Up Your Export Path:

+In the script, locate this line: python
+Copy code
+export_folder = "Your/Custom/Export/Path/Here"
+Replace "Your/Custom/Export/Path/Here" with the path where you want to save the exported .gltf files.
+For example: python
+Copy code
+export_folder = "E:/batchexports/"
+Running the Script:

+Open the Unreal Editor.
+Open the Python console by going to Window > Developer Tools > Output Log.
+Paste the entire script into the input field at the bottom of the Output Log window.
+Press Enter to run the script.
+It will export each static mesh actor from the current level as an individual .gltf file into the specified folder.
+Important Notes:

+Ensure that your export folder path ends with a / or \, depending on your operating system.
+The script will only export static mesh actors.
+Other types of assets or actors will not be exported.
+Make sure to run the script in the correct map or scene to avoid exporting duplicate assets from other maps.
+Customizing:

+If you want to modify the export options (e.g., texture coordinates, normals, etc.), you can customize the unreal.GLTFExportOptions() as needed.
+You can expand the script to handle other asset types by adjusting the if isinstance(actor, unreal.StaticMeshActor) line to include additional checks.
+Publishing:
+You can include these instructions along with the script on platforms like GitHub or Unreal Engine forums to make it user-friendly for others!

+Let me know if you'd like to tweak anything else before publishing!